 CNAM.

-Advanced CNAM and subscriber metadata.
+Enhanced CNAM and subscriber metadata.

 Distributed Service Bureaus : Certificate provisioning and distribution via Distributed Service Bureau.
 Certificates are provisioned on a per-TN basis by the service provider of record, or by a third party authorized by the service provider of record, and hosted in a distributed fashion among various entities in the PSTN, for validation by terminating party.

-Indication of Interest: Comcast, iconectiv, and InCharge Systems.
+Indication of Interest: Comcast, iconectiv, InCharge Systems and Neustar.

 Service Providers/Vendors - Service provider manages corresponding private key internally.